NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 # TIMESLOT ADVERTISER - OBSERVER

-This project utilizes the Concurrent Multi-protocol Timeslot API in the Nordic Semiconductor S110 v7.0 SoftDevice for the   nRF51-series micro-controllers to run a scannable advertiser concurrently with the SoftDevice.
+This project utilizes the Concurrent Multi-protocol Timeslot API in Nordic Semiconductor's S110 v8.0 SoftDevice for the  nRF51-series micro-controllers to run a scannable advertiser concurrently with the SoftDevice.

-This project also contains an example to run a concurrent multi-protocol observer concurrently with the Softdevice.
+This project also contains an example of how to run a concurrent multi-protocol observer concurrently with the SoftDevice.

 The Timeslot advertiser and scanner accept a subset of the HCI command interface to control various parameters of their behaviour.